Power-Lab/power-transformation-lab-site/_posts/2024-10-20-job-postdoc-open-china-modeling.md

 ## To Apply

 Materials: Send a cover letter indicating experience and career goals, a CV, and contact information for three references.
-All materials and inquiries should be emailed to **mrdavidson AT ucsd.edu**, and include in the subject line “Postdoc: Open Modeling China”.
+All materials and inquiries should be emailed to **powerlab AT ucsd.edu**, and include in the subject line “Postdoc: Open Modeling China”.

 **The first round of candidate reviews will take place on November 15, 2024.** It is encouraged to send materials before this deadline, but materials will be reviewed on a rolling basis after this date.